Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Introduction

 The organization of this paper is as follows.
-In the next section, we briefly explain the Langevin equation of inertial suspensions.
-In Sect.~\ref{kinetic_theory}, we develop the kinetic theory of inertial suspensions under the influence of Stokes' drag in a simple shear flow, and derive a set of dynamic equations describing the rheology of this system.
-In Sect.~\ref{rheology}, we present the results of steady state rheology obtained from both the kinetic theory and Langevin simulation, where we verify the existence of DST-like processes over a wide range of parameters.
+In the next section, we introduce the Langevin equation used for the simulation of inertial suspensions.
+In Sect.~\ref{simulation}, we explain the simulation protocol.
+In Sect.~\ref{kinetic_theory}, we develop the kinetic theory of inertial suspensions under the influence of Stokes' drag in a simple shear flow, and derive a set of dynamic equations that describes the rheology of this system.
+In Sect.~\ref{rheology}, we present the results of the steady rheology obtained from both the kinetic theory and the Langevin simulation, in which we verify the existence of DST-like processes in the wide range of parameters' space.
 In Sect.~\ref{sec:conclusion}, we conclude and discuss our results.
-Appendix~\ref{frame_McLennan} contains an explanation of the framework of the kinetic theory and the derivation of the kinetic equation.
-In Appendix~\ref{sec:scattering}, we present detailed expressions of the scattering angle $\chi$ and the minimum distance $r_\mathrm{min}$ for a contact.
+In Appendix~\ref{hydro}, we briefly discuss the effect of hydrodynamic lubrication interactions between grains discussed in Ref.~\cite{hydro}.
+Appendix~\ref{frame_McLennan} explains the framework of the kinetic theory used in this paper.
+In Appendix~\ref{sec:scattering}, we summarize the expressions of the scattering angle and the turning point of soft-core particles.
+Appendix~\ref{sec:replacement} compares the results of simulation based on Cauchy's contact stress with an approximate expression for the soft-core systems by using the collisional contribution to the stress in an inner-hard core model.
 In Appendix~\ref{sec:convergence}, we discuss the convergence of the expression of the stress tensor in terms of a series expansion of the dimensionless shear rate.
+In Appendix~\ref{sec:dilute}, we evaluate the collision moment $\overleftrightarrow{\Lambda}$ in dilute soft-core systems.